jvandonsel/radio/README.md

 After building this project I realized someone [had done it before](https://hackaday.com/2022/09/22/simple-internet-radio-transplant/) and I probably had seen the Hackaday post and only subconsciously remembered it.
-I did a few things differently than Blake did in that hack.
+I did a few things differently than the builder of that Hackaday post did.
 For one, I have a dedicated amplifier board and tied the volume pot directly to that amp, eliminating one of the A/D channels and allowing smoother volume changes.
 I also made the on/off switch soft, merely shutting off the front LEDs and silencing the audio.
 The on/off/band select switch allows for 3 different bands of stations.